 After the hearing is concluded, the state lawyer determines whether or not to file formal charges.
 When charges are filed they are called a Delinquency Petition.
 If charges are filed, there will be another hearing, which is called an arraignment.
 This is when the juvenile enters a plea of guilty, not guilty, or no contest.
 If there is a not guilty plea, there will be a trial.
 If it is a first arrest and the crime is nonviolent, the person may be eligible for a Pre-Trial Intervention (PTI) program.
 If the PTI is completed, the charges will be dismissed and there will be no juvenile record.

 Criminal Defense Pensacola – Juvenile Pleading Guilty or No Contest

 When a juvenile in Pensacola pleads guilty or no contest or is convicted after a trial, they will probably receive probation.
 They will be assigned to a Juvenile Probation Officer.
 They will be required to meet conditions of probation.
 Some of these include attending school full-time with no unexcused absences or suspensions, no contact with bad influences, family or individual counseling, random drug or alcohol testing, restitution, and community service.

 Pensacola Lawyers – Juvenile Being Charged as an Adult

-The state lawyer may decide to charge the child as an adult depending on the charges.
-Florida is known for charging children as adults.
+The state lawyer may decide to charge the child as an adult depending on the severity of the charges.
+Florida has a reputation for charging children as adults.
 This is because it can happen due to the direct file system.
-This allows the prosecutor to charge a juvenile as an adult without a hearing or input from a judge.
-When a Juvenile is charged as an adult they will be transferred from to adult county jail.
+This allows the prosecutor to charge a juvenile as an adult without a hearing or any input from a judge.
+When a Juvenile is charged as an adult, they will be transferred from a juvenile detention center to a regular county jail.

 Call Today(850) 600-8681